Academic and Non-Academic Credit Rules

 • The report from the evaluation service must be sent directly to the Registrar’s Office at Principia College.

-• Upon receipt of the report, course descriptions or syllabi in English must be provided to the Registrar’s Office.
+• Upon receipt of the report, course descriptions or syllabi in English must be provided to the Registrar’s Office before the transfer evaluation process can begin.

 Fulfillment of General Education Requirements through Transfer Work